When You Coach Employees, Make Every Conversation Count

 High-Competence/Low-Confidence: Encourage Me

 When an employee has low confidence but shows that they know what they’re doing (high competence), encourage them.
 The good news is you’ve got a great foundation of skills to work with.
 Sadly, sometimes low confidence can come across as disengagement so it’s important to understand what’s going on so that you can help.
+One of our favorite ways to encourage employees is to get them to solve problems on their own, by asking a series of 9 strategic questions.

 A few articles that can help: